 Activity Sub-Activity (see Table 3 of the standard) Key action Person assigned responsibility to perform key action 1 Establish what is to be procured 1.3 PG1 Obtain permission to start with the procurement process Make a decision to proceed / not to proceed with the procurement based on the broad scope of work and the financial estimates.
-2 Decide on procurement strategy Obtain approval for procurement strategies that are to be adopted including specific approvals to approach a confined market or the use of the negotiation procedure Confirm selection of strategies so that tender offers can be solicited 3 Solicit tender offers 3.
-3.2 PG3 Obtain approval for procurement documents Grant approval for the issuing of the procurement documents Procurement documentation committee 3.3 PG4 Confirm that budgets are in place Confirm that finance is available for the procurement to take place [designated person e.g. programme or financial manager] 4 Evaluate tender offers 4.2 PG5 Obtain authorisation to proceed with next phase of tender process in the qualified, proposal or competitive negotiations procedure Review evaluation report, ratify recommendations and authorise progression to the next stage of the tender process

-Act ivity Sub-Activity (see Table 3 of the standard) Key action Person assigned responsibility to perform key action 4.7 PG6 Confirm recommendations contained in the tender evaluation report Review recommendations of the evaluation committee and refer back to evaluation committee for reconsideration or make recommendation for award Tender committee Award contract 5.3 PG7 Award contract Formally accept the tender offer in writing and issue the contractor with a signed copy of the contract 5 5.5 GF1 Upload data in financial management and payment system Verify data and upload contractor's particulars and data associated with the contract or order
+2 Decide on procurement strategy pocurement PG2 to be adopted including specific approvals to be solicited 3 Solicit tender offers 3.2 PG3 Obtain approval for procurement documents Grant approval for the issuing of the procurement documents Procurement documentation committee З 3.3 PG4 Confirm that budgets are in place Confirm that finance is available for the procurement to take place [designated person e.g. programme or financial manager] Evaluate tender offers 4.2 PG5 Obtain authorisation to proceed with next phase of tender process in the qualified, proposal or competitive negotiations procedure Review evaluation report, ratify recommendations and authorise progression to the next stage of the tender process 4 4.7 PG6 Confirm recommendations contained in the tender evaluation report Review recommendations of the evaluation committee and refer back to evaluation committee for reconsideration or make recommendation for award Tender committee 5 Award contract 5.3 PG7 Award contract Formally accept the tender offer in writing and issue the contractor with a signed copy of the contract 5.5 GF1 Upload data in financial management and payment system Verify data and upload contractor's particulars and data associated with the contract or order

-^{} Applies only to goods and services not addressed in a procurement strategy developed during stage 2 (strategic resourcing) of the control framework for infrastructure delivery management
+Applies only to goods and services not addressed in a procurement strategy developed during stage 2 (strategic resourcing) of the control framework for infrastructure delivery management